-SenSIP Sensors and Machine Learning Workforce Development Programs
+SenSIP Sensors and Machine Learning Workforce Development Program

-NSF REU, IRES Cyprus, IRES DCU and RET
+NSF REU(New), IRES Cyprus, IRES DCU and RET

 NSF REU Award 1659871